CosmWasm/docs-deprecated/docs/01-intro.md

 * **Learn** demonstrates developing smart contracts from zero to production with step by step explanations, code snippets, scripts and more.
-  * [Dev Academy](/dev-academy/intro) provides structured learning content starting from basics of blockchains and smart contracts to Cosmos SDK, CosmWasm smart conracts and clients.
+  * [Dev Academy](/dev-academy/intro) provides structured learning content starting from basics of blockchains and smart contracts to Cosmos SDK, CosmWasm smart contracts and clients.
   * [Tutorials](/tutorials/hijack-escrow/intro) demonstrates developing smart contracts from zero to production with step by step explanations, code snippets, scripts, and more.

 * [Workshops](/tutorials/videos-workshops) has a great collection of demonstrations and verbal explanations of CosmWasm